vhelin/wla-dx/doc/asmdiv.rst

 ``.ENDSNES``
 ------------

-This ends the SNES header definition.
+This ends the SNES header or expanded header definition.

-This is not a compulsory directive, but when ``.SNESHEADER`` is used this one is required to terminate it.
+This is not a compulsory directive, but when ``.SNESHEADER`` or ``.SNESEXPANDEDHEADER`` is used this one is required to terminate it.

 ``.ENDST``